 False Claims Act Whistleblower Retaliation

 Mikhaeil had worked as a staff pharmacist at Walgreens in July 2012 and alleged that her employment was terminated for raising concerns about potential Medicare fraud.
-Walgreens moved for summary judgment, and in opinion denying the motion in part, Judge Edmunds held that the False Claims Act protects lawful acts taken in furtherance of an action under the FCA, and also protects “employees from being fired for undertaking other efforts to stop violations of the Act, such as reporting suspected misconduct to internal supervisors.”
-Mikhaeil testified that she told her supervisor the relevant prescription numbers that she was concerned about, and therefore her disclosure about potential Medicare fraud was sufficiently specific to constitute an internal report alleging fraud on the government.
+Walgreens moved for summary judgment, and in an opinion denying the motion, Judge Edmunds held that the False Claims Act protects lawful acts taken in furtherance of an action under the FCA, and also protects “employees from being fired for undertaking other efforts to stop violations of the Act, such as reporting suspected misconduct to internal supervisors.”

 Whistleblowing in the Course of Performing Job Duties is Protected Under False Claims Whistleblower Retaliation Law